 So a few weeks ago, I found myself sitting down for brunch at a tiny restaurant that came highly recommended, and was as charming as its name suggests.

 It was a cool morning in early June.
-I ordered a Bellini and a plate of patisseries, leaned back to do some people watching in the square, and announced that I could get used to this kind of living.
-If you’ve been reading these past few months you’ve likely noticed my deepening relationship with patisseries (I’m working hard to develop a similar camaraderie with the elliptical trainer).
+I ordered a Bellini and a plate of patisseries, leaned back to do some people watching in the square, and decided that I could get used to this kind of living.
+If you’ve been reading these past few months you’ve likely noticed my deepening relationship with patisseries (I’m working hard on a similar camaraderie with the elliptical trainer).

 On pastries, I’m a notoriously tough judge–when I treat myself I feel cheated if it’s not entirely “worth it.”
 I’m happy to say that the pain au chocolat was worth every flaky, buttery, eaten in slow-motion, licking-the-chocolate-off-my-fingers and ruining-my-appetite bite.
 I even suffered through part of a sticky bun after that.